BriteCore/Design-Team-Projects/README.md

 * The custom validation input should validate that proper regex is used.
 * Once a tag group is selected, the tag list to the right should be populated.

-Most importantly, we are looking for you to implement this design in a way that shows how you might work in a larger designs system, based heavily on a component-first architecture.
+Most importantly, we are looking for you to implement this design in a way that shows how you might work in a larger design system, based heavily on a component-first architecture.
 We'll be looking at all aspects of your front end, including JS, CSS and HTML structure.

 No backend work is needed for this, as long as your page is interactive.
 *Super bonus points for using both SCSS and Vue.js in your project.*